Bachelor of Science (BS) or Bachelor of Arts (BA) in Chemistry

 Drexel University renowned cooperative education program allows students to alternate periods of full-time, career-related employment with academic study.
-Students participate in three separate six-month periods of employment, building their resumes and professional network while finding a career that’s right for them.
+BS in Chemistry students participate in three separate six-month periods of employment, building their resumes and professional network while finding a career that’s right for them.

 Four-Year, One-Co-op Option

-This option allows students to participate in one six-month co-op placement during the Spring and Summer Quarters of their junior year.
-To successfully complete this option, elective courses that are usually scheduled for the Spring Quarter of the junior year must be taken at another time: the student may take an increased load during other terms on campus or elect to stay on campus and make up courses during the summer between sophomore and junior years.
+This option allows chemistry students to participate in one six-month co-op placement during the spring and summer quarters of their junior year.
+To successfully complete this option, elective courses that are usually scheduled for the spring quarter of the junior year must be taken at another time: the student may take an increased load during other terms on campus or elect to stay on campus and make up courses during the summer between sophomore and junior years.
 Those interested in this option should consult with the departmental academic adviser as early as possible.

 Four-Year, No Co-op Option

-During senior year all students are required to select a research adviser and enroll in three quarters of CHEM493 Senior Research Project.
+During senior year, all chemistry undergraduate students are required to select a research adviser and enroll in three quarters of CHEM493 Senior Research Project.
 Students in the Pennoni Honors Program are required to write a bachelor's thesis describing the work accomplished during this year; other students may choose to write either a bachelor's thesis or a Research Report.